Da’Maya had an earache and a swollen throat, and her mom, Sywanda, noticed she was uncharacteristically sleepy in church.

 Once I got here, I got to see what St. Jude is really all about.
 They’ve been taking care of us from day one.
 It’s such a relief.

-Families, like Da'Maya's, will never receive a bill from St. Jude for anything.
+Families, like Da'Maya's, will never receive a bill from St. Jude for treatment, travel, housing or food.

 With an official diagnosis of rhabdomyosarcoma, a soft tissue cancer, Da’Maya received 42 weeks of intensive treatment, including chemotherapy and radiation therapy.